splunk/observability-workshop/content/en/tko/docs/deploy-otel.md

 ## 1. Obtain Access Token

-You will need to obtain your Access Token[^1] from the Splunk UI.
+You will need to obtain your Access Token from the Splunk UI.
 You can find the workshop Access Token by clicking **>>** bottom left and then selecting **Settings → Access Tokens**.

 Expand the workshop token that your host has instructed you to use e.g. **O11y-Workshop-ACCESS**, then click on **Show Token** to expose your token.
 Click the {{% labelbutton color="ui-button-grey" %}}Copy{{% /labelbutton %}} button to copy to clipboard.
 Please do not use the **Default** token!

-You will also need to obtain the name of the Realm[^2] for your Splunk account.
+You will also need to obtain the name of the Realm for your Splunk account.
 At the top of the side menu, click on your name.
 This will direct you to the **Account Settings** Page.
 Click the **Organizations**-tab.
 The Realm can be found at the top of the displayed information in the tab.

 ## 2. Installation using Helm